Biannually since 2014

 A combination of seminars, discussions and hands-on training on live tissue and models are used, aimed at sharing endovascular resuscitation knowledge through endovascular access skills, REBOA, embolization, and other methods for hybrid bleeding control.
 Both basic and advanced methods are practiced, based on personal experience.
 The workshop offers a unique oppurtunity to perform procedures not performed in any other courses or workshops, on live tissue.
-Practical training with what to do , what not to do are done on live tissue on models developed for this workshop and never seen before!
+Practical training focusing on what to do what not to do is performed on live tissue on unique models developed specifically for this workshop that you will never have seen before!

 Attendees have been experienced physicians with trauma, bleeding and resuscitation interest (trauma, general and vascular surgeons, interventional radiologists and intensivists) seeking to develop or improve their understanding and skills as well as physicians with either limited or no previous endovascular training.
 Workshops are individually tailored to fit the level of the participants!

 The use of REBOA is a main focus (part of the EVTM concept) as a rapidly evolving procedure for gaining hemodynamic control in unstable exsanguinating patients.
 During the workshop, the participants are introduced to the use of REBOA and practice on live tissue with on-line monitoring in multiple scenarios.
 CPR REBOA, bleeding REBOA, total REBOA (tREBOA), partial REBOA (pREBOA), intermittent REBOA (iREBOA), pre-hospital REBOA, ICU aspects and much more!

 The organizers, experts with extensive experience and frontline researchers within the field, aim to give the participants enough training to feel comfortable incorporating the taught techniques into their own trauma practice.